Limited child support agreement

 Decide what collection option is right for you.

 You and the other parent decide the most convenient way for payments to be made between yourselves.

-We collect and transfer child support payments for you.
+We can collect and transfer child support payments for you.

 Changes of circumstances may affect your child support assessment, so it’s important that you tell us as soon as possible.